 Many foreign nationals require a visa to visit Canada.
-Calver and Associates Group helps to prepare an application for you and any dependents so that you may come to Canada to visit friends and family and/or travel.
+Calver and Associates helps to prepare an application for you and any dependents so that you may come to Canada to visit friends and family and/or travel.

 Calver & Associates can assist with the following:

-- Temporary Resident Visa (TRV) required for over 136 countries to visit Canada;
+Temporary Resident Visa (required for over 136 countries to visit Canada);

-- Electronic Travel Authorization (eTA) needed by all foreign nationals traveling to Canada.
+Electronic Travel Authorization (eTA) needed by all foreign nationals travelling to Canada.